olafurpg/tiny-router/readme.md

 ## Alternatives

-* [scalajs-router](https://github.com/japgolly/scalajs-react/blob/master/doc/ROUTER.md): zero boilerplate + has a lot more features.
+* [scalajs-router](https://github.com/japgolly/scalajs-react/blob/master/doc/ROUTER.md): zero boilerplate + has way more features.

 ## Credits
 The `url` extractor implementation is mostly borrowed and adapted from the awesome